 Matt Sand has an extensive background in technology and entrepreneurship.
 He holds degrees in computer science, mathematics, and political science from Tulane University, as well as a master's in business administration in from UCLA's Anderson School of Management.

 Matt served as a communications officer in the Air Force, and, after a brief stint in corporate America, decided to pursue his passion for entrepreneurship full time.
 He has consulted with entrepreneurs, invested in early-stage companies at two Los Angeles-based investment firms, and started three companies of his own.
 In addition to building his own startups, he is a co-author of "The Agile Startup," which was published by Wiley in 2013.
 Matt teaches courses in entrepreneurship at UCLA and LMU.

 MANAGER OF OPERATIONS

 Jade graduated from the University of Iowa with a B.A. in English literature and creative writing.
-Prior to starting her own business and working at Author Accelerator, she worked as a creative writer at a top-notch higher education marketing firm.
+Prior to starting her own business and working at Author Accelerator, she worked as a creative copywriter at a top-notch higher education marketing firm.
 She is a hybrid author who has published both novels and short stories.
 You can find a list of her published works here.

 Jade built her own virtual assistant agency to help other authors in the publishing industry and has worked with multiple New York Times and USA Today bestselling authors.
-She continues to teach authors about the independent publishing process and steps
+She continues to teach authors about the independent publishing process and steps.

 LAUNCH AND OPERATIONS SPECIALIST